-I am interested in core structures of cognition; how the human mind is inherently built to interpret incoming information and make sense of the world.
-My students and I study babies and toddlers, asking how very young humans, who have limited experience and minimal exposure to language, culture and education, understand the world?
-What capacities, knowledge, and systems of reasoning do we humans (wee humans) already have available from the get-go?
+My research has investigated core structures of cognition; how the human mind is inherently built to interpret incoming information and make sense of the world.
+My students and I have studied babies and toddlers, asking how very young humans, who have limited experience and minimal exposure to language, culture and education, understand the world – what capacities, knowledge, and systems of reasoning do we humans (wee humans) already have available from the get-go?

 We have studied (among other things) the foundations and development of mathematical cognition, understanding of the physical world, the bases of morality and the bases of bigotry.
 For a list of all my scientific publications, see my Google Scholar site.